Benefits

-The Request a Response (RaR) feature allows a Researcher to formally request a timely update on a submission from the Bugcrowd or customer triage team when the submission needs attention.
+The Request a Response (RaR) feature allows researchers to formally request an update on a submission from either Bugcrowd’s triage team or customer when the submission needs attention.
+Using RaR promotes timely communication and helps submissions progress smoothly toward resolution.

 How to Request a Response